Australian Army Cadets: Uniform

 Previously cadets could also wear ceremonial uniform identical to that of the Australian Army.
+This is still maintained by a selection of private school units, however it has been phased out by most units.

-Cadets of more senior ranks may wear additional accouterments that help to distinguish their rank, such as a red sash for Cadet Sergeants and Cadet Warrant Officer Class Two, Sam Browne belts for Cadet Warrant Officer Class One and Cadet Under Officers.
+Cadets of more senior ranks may wear additional accoutrements that help to distinguish their rank, such as a red sash for Cadet Sergeants and Cadet Warrant Officer Class Two, and Sam Browne belts for Cadet Warrant Officer Class One and Cadet Under Officers.
+However, these items are only worn for ceremonial events.